 Warka Water Tower, 2013-ongoing

 It is dated 2013-ongoing.
 Its medium is model, diagram.
+It is a part of the department.

 Made of bamboo, mesh netting, and rope, the Warka Water Tower collects potable water from dew, fog, and rain.
 Water accumulates on a hydrophobic mesh textile, is funneled into a holding tank, and is accessed via a tap and hose.
 A canopy provides shade for community gatherings.
 The tower is intended for use in remote areas with limited access to potable water.